Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 Although a <code>w</code> value of 0 may seem insignificant, it actually corresponds to the most extreme rotation: 180°.

 What about when <code>w</code> is -1?
 The other values will be 0 just as before because normalization.
 This angle is 360°.
-Is this the same as <code>Quaternion.identity</code>? **No.** When applied to a 3D model, it will *look* the exact same, but remember: [A "Complete" Rotation is 720°, Not Just 360°](#a-complete-rotation-is-720-not-just-360).
+Is this the same as <code>Quaternion.identity</code>? **No.** When applied to a 3D model, it will *look* the exact same, the <code>Angle</code> difference between this and Identity will be 0°, but an equality check will return false.
+Remember: [A "Complete" Rotation is 720°, Not Just 360°](#a-complete-rotation-is-720-not-just-360).
 If you applied this *twice*, then it will be equal to the Identity.
+In a way, you could consider this to be the <a href="https://en.wikipedia.org/wiki/Root_of_unity">2<sup>nd</sup> root</a> of the Identity.

 ### From Axis & Angle to Quaternion